Skip to main content

 Crowns are not understood well unless you talk about restoration, the bite, the gum margin, and sometimes the earlier step if the nerve is already involved.
 That is why the team matters from the beginning, not just the fee.

-Portrait of Laura Valdez, registered nurse and patient experience lead at hisonrisa in Roma Sur, Mexico City.
+Portrait of Lic.
+Laura Valdez, registered nurse and patient experience lead at hisonrisa in Roma Sur, Mexico City.

 Patient experience · RN Céd.
 Prof. 13329093

+Lic.
 Laura Valdez

 Registered nurse and patient experience lead helping with messages, scheduling, and follow-up.